 To help him heal from a few things, his mom had just put the boys on a no gluten, no dairy regime.
 So, again, I asked out loud, “Lord, where can we eat that’s gluten, dairy free and where we’d enjoy eating?”
 Immediately I thought of a restaurant I knew was about a three-minute drive, but “really?” did it have a gluten free menu?
 So I googled it (which I recommend only doing after you check your GPS “God’s Position Spiritually”) and up pops a picture of a huge burger, no cheese on a gluten free bun.

 We had a lovely lunch, talking about all sorts of things, but the best part for me was the three-minute drive over when I was able to ask, “Did you notice how we found the restroom and this great restaurant that has the perfect lunch for you?”
 “Of course, you asked God.”
 And that’s when I said, “Then I guess you also know that the promise is from Proverbs, ‘Trust in the Lord with all your heart and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight” and also Psalms 23 ‘He leads me.’
-Mimi always asked the Lord because why start leaning and get off course, right?”
+Mimi always asks the Lord because why start leaning and get off course, right?”
 My grandson affirmed each time I made a point, and then I knew it was time to stop talking about it.

 * Planting a seed and watering it, without drowning your seed or small plant is important if you want it to survive.